Bryan Oelkers

-Bryan Alois Oelkers (born March 11, 1961) is an American former Major League Baseball pitcher.
+Bryan Alois Oelkers (born March 11, 1961) is a Spanish-born American former Major League Baseball pitcher.
 He attended Pattonville High School in Maryland Heights, Missouri and college at Wichita State.
 He batted and threw left-handed.
 He was drafted in the first round (4th pick overall) by the Minnesota Twins, one spot ahead of Dwight Gooden.
 Oelkers played two years in the majors — 1983 with the Minnesota Twins and 1986 with the Cleveland Indians.
 In 45 career games, he had a 3–8 record.
 In 103.1 innings, he allowed 126 hits with an ERA of 6.01.
 On August 16, 1986, Oelkers notched his only major league save in a 2–1 victory over the Orioles.
 He went 1/3 of an inning, retiring Jim Traber to preserve the victory.
 Oelkers preserved the win for Hall of Famer Phil Niekro.

-He is the first of four Major Leaguers from Spain in history, along with Al Cabrera, Al Pardo, and Danny Rios.
+He is the second of four Major Leaguers from Spain in history, along with Al Cabrera, Al Pardo, and Danny Rios.